Voting: Meetings and gatherings

-Whenever several people who do not all agree need to make some decision, voting is a very common way of reaching a decision peacefully.
+Whenever several people who do not all agree need to make some decision, voting and a form of election is a common way of reaching a decision peacefully.
 The right to vote is usually restricted to certain people.
 Members of a society or club, or shareholders of a company, but not outsiders, may elect its officers, or adopt or change its rules, in a similar way to the election of people to official positions.
 A panel of judges, either formal judicial authorities or judges of the competition, may decide by voting.
 A group of friends or members of a family may decide which film to see by voting.
 The method of voting can range from formal submission of written votes, through show of hands, voice voting or audience response systems, to informal noting which outcome seems to be preferred by more people.

-Voting basis

-According to Robert's Rules of Order, a widely used guide to parliamentary procedure, the bases for determining the voting result consists of two elements: (1) the percentage of votes that are required for a proposal to be adopted or for a candidate to be elected (e.g. more than half, two-thirds, three-quarters, etc.); and (2) the set of members to which the proportion applies (e.g. the members present and voting, the members present, the entire membership of the organization, the entire electorate, etc.).
-An example of this concept is the need for a majority vote of the members present and voting.

-Alternatively, a decision could be made without a formal vote by using unanimous consent.

-A voting method is the way in which people cast their votes in an election or a referendum.
-There are several different methods in use around the world.